 Pond pumps are supplied in the UK with no plug fitted by law.

-Part P of the government’s building regulations state that any permanent electrical socket fitted outside and connected to the house mains must only be installed by a qualified electrical contractor.
+Part P of the government’s building regulations state that any permanently wired electrical socket fitted outside and connected to the house mains must only be installed by a qualified electrical contractor.

-If you already have permanent weatherproof outdoor sockets and they were installed by a qualified electrician, simply fit a three-pin plug (with correctly sized fuse,) to the pond pump’s electrical cable, plug it in and you’re away.
+If you already have permanent weatherproof outdoor sockets with armoured cable and they were installed by a qualified electrician, simply fit a three-pin plug (with correctly sized fuse,) to the pond pump’s electrical cable, plug it in and you’re away.

-In order to run several items like a pond pump, UV and pond lighting, invest in a Switch Box that you wire the items into, then run a cable from the box, through the hole in the wall, through an RCD plug, and then into a conventional socket.
+In order to run several items of pond equipment like a pond pump, UV and pond lighting, invest in a Switch Box or junction box that you wire the items into, then run a cable from the box, through the hole in the wall, through an RCD plug, and then into a conventional socket.

-Because this is not classed as a permanent outdoor electrical installation you don’t need to be a qualified electrician to do it and you don’t need to notify your local building control.
+Because this is not classed as a permanent outdoor electrical installation you don’t need to be a qualified electrician for these pond electrics and you don’t need to notify your local building control.